 Beaufort: Legacy of Pirates along the North Carolina Coast

 Yo Ho Ho & a Bottle of Rum

 As we arrived in Beaufort, we found the town overrun with people streaming down toward the wharf.
 After scouring the neighborhood streets for a parking place, we headed the way of the crowds toward the waterfront.
 Some were dressed in colonial costumes–this began to look like fun!

-Blackbeard supposedly had been a frequent visitor to Beaufort in the years around 1718.
-The governor of Virginia, tired of piracy along the coast, sent two sloops on a mission to capture Blackbeard; the governor’s ships eventually tracked down the pirate and an intense sea battle followed in which Blackbeard was killed.
+Blackbeard supposedly had been a frequent visitor to Beaufort around 1718.
+The governor of Virginia, tired of piracy along the coast, sent two sloops on a mission to capture Blackbeard; the governor’s ships eventually tracked down the pirate, and an intense sea battle followed in which Blackbeard was killed.
 Three hundred years later divers discovered the wreckage of his ship, Queen Anne’s Revenge, in Beaufort Inlet.

-The weekend featured all sorts of pirate activities from sword dancing, pirate cruises and costume contests.
+The weekend featured all sorts of pirate activities from sword dancing, to pirate cruises, and costume contests.
 The trial and supposed hanging of the pirates highlighted the afternoon.
 With so many events, I would come back and enjoy the entire weekend!

 More about our stay in Beaufort as well as our road trip through the towns of coastal North Carolina at the link.

 About twenty miles from the Chesapeake Bay Bridge Tunnel, we turned right from Route 13 to Route 184 to explore the bay side town of Cape Charles on Virginia’s Eastern Shore.
 For many years the town had been the terminal of the Little Creek Cape Charles Ferry, which provided car ferry service to Norfolk and Hampton.
 Now an expansive beach runs the length of the village.
 Many of the homes date back to the early 1900s, and the town center has a distinctly small town main street.